charles-uno/charles-uno.github.io/_posts/2017-02-28-farm-freezer.md

 Second, pieces should be individually frozen.
 Freeze your vegetables on waxed paper or a cookie sheet, then transfer them to a plastic bag.
 Otherwise, you'll end up chipping what you need off a single frozen block.
 When you zip the bag, also be sure to squeeze out as much air as you can, to minimize freezer burn.

-![Frozen jalapeño peppers being transferred to a bag](/assets/images/peppers-frozen.png) *Don't forget to label your bags!
-You don't want to confuse bell peppers with jalapeños.*
+![Frozen jalapeño peppers being transferred to a bag](/assets/images/peppers-frozen.png)
+<p class="figure-caption">Don't forget to label your bags!
+You don't want to confuse bell peppers with jalapeños.</p>

 That's all you need to know!
 But if you want to go wild, there is one more step you can take: roast your vegetables before you freeze them.
 Tomatoes are roasted skin-side down, caramelizing the skin and concentrating the juicy interior.
 Peppers are roasted skin-side-up until their skins begin to blacken; the blackened skins are then scraped off and discarded.

-![Roasted tomatoes before being frozen](/assets/images/tomatoes-prepped.png) *Roasted tomatoes have a stronger flavor than fresh ones.
-They also take up less room in the freezer.*
+![Roasted tomatoes before being frozen](/assets/images/tomatoes-prepped.png)
+<p class="figure-caption">Roasted tomatoes have a stronger flavor than fresh ones.
+They also take up less room in the freezer.</p>

 Roasted vegetables have stronger, smokier flavors than their fresh counterparts, which can be intimidating if you don't have a recipe that calls for them.
 Luckily, you do: [shakshuka](/shakshuka/)!